AstrionX/ComfyUI-Tensor-Prism-Node-Pack/README.md

 - **Prediction Type Issues**: Use the Epsilon/V-Pred nodes for automatic type conversion
 - **CLIP Problems**: Use preserve_norms=True and lower merge ratios for CLIP stability
 - **Conversion Artifacts**: Reduce conversion strength or use pure converter instead of block merge
-- **Workflow Complexity**: Use Checkpoint Reroute + Notes nodes to organize and document complex merging chains

 ## Performance Tips